hummerdash/Bingo-Card-Generator/README.md

 otherwise it alwasy creates a bunch of png files...

-If you change the font or fontsize, make sure you adjust all the adjusters in the code... titleAdjuster, freeAdjuster, genAdjuster...
+If you change the font or fontsize, make sure you adjust all the adjusters in the code... titleAdjuster, freeAdjuster, genAdjuster.

 BINGO!